cswanier/FacultyHack2026/README.md

 •	Jetstream2 LLM Inference Service https://support.access-ci.org/tools/science-gateways?utm_source=chatgpt.com
 <ul><b>•	Description:</b> Jetstream2 provides an institutionally operated large-language-model inference service that students can use for programming assistance, debugging, brainstorming, and developing LLM-powered applications.
 The service currently includes models such as Llama 4 and gpt-oss-120b and processes data within the Indiana University environment rather than sending prompts to commercial AI providers.etstream2 <br>
 <ul>
-•	Course Use: Students will use the service as an AI programming partner to generate and explain code, troubleshoot errors, compare programming approaches, and critically evaluate AI-generated solutions. </ul>
+<b>•	Course Use:</b> Students will use the service as an AI programming partner to generate and explain code, troubleshoot errors, compare programming approaches, and critically evaluate AI-generated solutions. </ul>

-<b>Science Gateways,bb> / Gateway Resources – ACCESS Ecosystem https://www.tacc.utexas.edu/ <br>
+<b>Science Gateways,</b> / Gateway Resources – ACCESS Ecosystem https://www.tacc.utexas.edu/ <br>

 •	Description: Science Gateway resources will be used to connect students to accessible, research-oriented computational tools and environments that complement Jetstream2.
 Jetstream2 itself supports science gateways and provides web-based interfaces and preconfigured virtual machines that simplify access to advanced computing resources.
 •	Course Use: Students will explore selected gateway resources to experience how professional and research communities use cloud computing, data, software, and computational workflows to solve real-world problems.